John Nobbs

 John Nobbs (8 September 1845 – 11 November 1921) was an Australian politician.

 He was born at Surry Hills to John and Jane Nobbs; his father was a gardener.
 He attended Sydney Grammar School and then farmed at Colo, also founding the Cumberland Independent newspaper.
 On 16 December 1865 he married Louisa Smedley; they had twelve children.
 In 1888 he was elected to the New South Wales Legislative Assembly as the Free Trade member for Central Cumberland; he resigned in 1893 facing bankruptcy and lost the subsequent by-election.
 He returned to the Assembly in 1898 as the member for Granville.
 He held that seat as a Liberal until his defeat in 1913.
 He was subsequently a member of the New South Wales Legislative Council from 1917 to 1921.

 Nobbs died at Granville in 1921.
+His wife Louisa Ann Nobbs died in December 1927 aged 78, and was buried beside her husband in the Church of England section of Rookwood Cemetery.